UCL-INGI/ICTV/doc/dev_environment.rst

 More directories can be added by delimiting them using ``:``.

-A minimal configuration file for a development environment is:
+A minimal ``configuration.yaml`` file for a development environment is:

 .. code-block:: yaml